lburgers/DogTracker/README.md

 Follow these steps and everything should work:

 Set up a webserver.
-I used a Raspberry Pi to do this and there are many guides on the internet.
+I used a Raspberry Pi -- there are many guides on the internet on how to do this.

 Put index.php and update.php in your servers /www/ folder and create an empty text file named "latLong.txt" in the same directory.